ladrians/RoboND-MapMyWorld-Project-P7/README.md

 SLAM or Simultaneous Localisation and Mapping is an important topic within the Robotics community.
 It is not a particular algorithm or piece of software, but rather it refers to the problem of trying to simultaneously localise (i.e. find the position/orientation of) some sensor with respect to its surroundings, while at the same time mapping the structure of that environment.

-In this project we evaluate the usage of RTAB-Map to localize and map an autonomous rover in an indoor environment.
+In this project we evaluate the usage of RTAB-Map to localize and map an autonomous rover in two different environments.

 ## Introduction